-Laura Bush Condemns Trump Family Separation Policy as ‘Cruel’ and ‘Immoral’
+Laura Bush Condemns Trump Family-Separation Policy As ‘Cruel’ and ‘Immoral’

 Our government should not be in the business of warehousing children in converted box stores or making plans to place them in tent cities in the desert outside of El Paso.
 These images are eerily reminiscent of the Japanese American internment camps of World War II, now considered to have been one of the most shameful episodes in U.S. history.
 We also know that this treatment inflicts trauma; interned Japanese have been two times as likely to suffer cardiovascular disease or die prematurely than those who were not interned.

-Citing a report that in at least one Texas facility, shelter workers are barred from physically comforting small, traumatized children, Bush recalled when her late mother-in-law, Barbara Bush, visited a home for children with HIV/AIDS as first lady, and cuddled a dying baby despite fears surrounding the disease.
+Citing a report that in at least one Texas facility, shelter workers are barred from physically comforting small, traumatized children, Bush recalled when her late mother-in-law, Barbara Bush, visited a home for children with HIV/AIDS as First Lady, and cuddled a dying baby despite fears surrounding the disease.
 “She, who after the death of her 3-year-old daughter knew what it was to lose a child, believed that every child is deserving of human kindness, compassion and love,” Laura Bush said.

 Bush’s call for a “kinder, more compassionate and more moral” border policy was a remarkable rebuke of the sitting president, particularly because she is not known for making political statements.

 Considering Trump’s history with the Bushes, it’s unlikely that he or any of his most ardent supporters will be moved by Bush’s words.
-But her op-ed brought more attention to the growing number of bipartisan objections to Trump’s family separation policy.
+But her op-ed brought more attention to the growing number of bipartisan objections to Trump’s family-separation policy.

 On Sunday the conservative editorial board of the New York Post, which is owned by Rupert Murdoch, called on Trump to reverse the policy for strategic, as well as moral reasons: